Patti LuPone: 1979–1999: Evita and Broadway stardom

+2000–2009: Sondheim revivals and acclaim

+In November 2001, she starred in a Broadway revival of Noises Off, with Peter Gallagher and Faith Prince.
 LuPone has performed in many New York concert productions of musicals including Pal Joey with Peter Gallagher and Bebe Neuwirth, Annie Get Your Gun with Peter Gallagher, Sweeney Todd with George Hearn in both New York and San Francisco, Anything Goes with Howard McGillin, Can-Can with Michael Nouri for City Center Encores!, Candide with Kristin Chenoweth, Passion with Michael Cerveris and Audra McDonald and Gypsy with Boyd Gaines and Laura Benanti for City Center Encores!.
 Her performances in Sweeney Todd, and Candide were recorded and broadcast for PBSs Great Performances and were released on DVD.
 The concert staging of Passion was televised as part of Live from Lincoln Center.

-2000s

 Since 2001, LuPone has been a regular performer at the Chicago Ravinia Festival.
 She starred in a six-year-long series of concert presentations of Stephen Sondheim musicals, which began in honor of his seventieth birthday.
-Her roles here have included Mrs. Lovett in Sweeney Todd, Fosca in Passion, Cora Hoover Hooper in Anyone Can Whistle, Rose in Gypsy and two different roles in Sunday in the Park with George.
+Her roles there have included Mrs. Lovett in Sweeney Todd, Fosca in Passion, Cora Hoover Hooper in Anyone Can Whistle, Rose in Gypsy and two different roles in Sunday in the Park with George.